ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 You can even add other items to a string using the ``+`` operator.
 The other item will be converted to a string using the ``toString`` operator if it is an object and then appended to the current string.
 All objects inherit a ``toString`` method that returns a string representation of the object.

+|CodingEx| **Coding Exercise:**

 What do you think the following will print?
+Guess before you hit run.

 .. activecode:: lcso2
    :language: java